Mobile payments: a guide to paying with your smartphone

 How to use it on your smartphone:

-3. Pay with Apple Pay online or in person at a terminal that accepts NFC transactions (anywhere you can use payWave and PayPass)!
-Access the app with your fingerprint, choose the card you want to pay with and hover your phone near the merchant terminal.
+3. Pay with Apple Pay online or in person at a terminal that accepts NFC transactions (anywhere you can use payWave and PayPass).
+Access the app with your Face ID or fingerprint, choose the card you want to pay with and hover your phone near the merchant terminal.
 Payment complete!

-Google’s mobile wallet dubbed “Android Pay” entered the scene a little later than Apple Pay in Australia, but it’s still going strong.
-And given that the search engine giant now offers its very own phoned dubbed “Pixel”, we’ll probably see the number of Aussie Android Pay users steadily increase.
+Google Pay, Google’s mobile wallet that was previously dubbed Android Pay, entered the scene a little later than Apple Pay in Australia, but it’s still going strong.
+And given that the search engine giant now offers its very own phone dubbed ‘Pixel’, we’ll probably see the number of Aussie Google Pay users steadily increase.

 How to use it on your smartphone: